TOURS

 DAY 1: OUARZAZATE

 ►Reception at the airport and transfer to the hotel.
-After breakfast and relaxing at your hotel, visit Kasbah Taorit.
+Visit Kasbah Taorit inOuarzazate.

-►Kasbah Taorirt was built by the Glaoui.
-Its location was strategic for trading routes and in the 1930’s when the Glaoui ruled the South it was then one of
+Kasbah Taorirt was built by the Glaoui.
+Its location was strategic for trading routes and in the 1930’s when the Glaoui ruled the South it was then one of Morocco’s largest Kasbahs.
+Explore its nooks and crannies and discover some local female painters who sell their art inside as well as the many quality silver shops just steps outside the Kasbah.

 ►After visiting Kasbah Tourirt, return to your hotel in Ouarzazate for a relaxing afternoon by the pool or ask your guide about an extending your tour to the souk.
 At the souk you will have the opportunity to take in the smells of local spices such as Cumin, Saffron and cinnamon as well as Berber amber and musk while visiting small caftan and Moroccan Baboosh (shoe) shops.